Congratulations to the 2016 Mapmaking Contest Winner!

 Westward on the Oregon Trail

-Women in Cartography will run from March 26, 2015 to October 9, 2015.
+The Golden Age of American Pictorial Maps will run from April 7, 2016 to September 3, 2016.
 Like all Osher Map Library exhibitions, there is no charge for admission and free parking is available in the USM parking garage.

 Hours are: 10am to 4pm on Tuesdays and Wednesdays; 10am to 8pm on Thursdays; and 10am to 2pm on Saturdays.
 Please note that we are not open holiday weekends.
 To verify open hours, please check OML's online calendar or call us at 207-780-4850.